dotnet/runtime/docs/design/datacontracts/RuntimeTypeSystem.md

-# Contract Metadata
+# Contract RuntimeTypeSystem

-This contract is for exploring the properties of the metadata of values on the heap or on the stack in a .NET process.
+This contract is for exploring the properties of the runtime types of values on the managed heap or on the stack in a .NET process.

 ## APIs of contract

 A `MethodTable` is the runtime representation of the type information about a value.
-Given a `TargetPointer` address, the `Metadata` contract provides a `MethodTableHandle` for querying the `MethodTable`.
+Given a `TargetPointer` address, the `RuntimeTypeSystem` contract provides a `MethodTableHandle` for querying the `MethodTable`.

 ``` csharp
 struct MethodTableHandle